MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-04-physics.md

     This centers the view on the **4.1 -- Grab and Release** object, but you'll most likely not be in quite the position we need.

-1. Drag, rotate and/or zoom the view until you see the model in front of you, as shown below.
+1. Drag, rotate and/or zoom the view until you see the Chapter 4 stations in front of you, as shown below.

     ![A computer generated image of a model of a mountain Description automatically generated](../../../media/sample-mesh-101/image064.jpg)